Olexandr43/PvZ-JS-2.0/README.md

 The horde has grown much more dangerous and unpredictable.

+*   **Flag Zombie (🚩):** The herald of the coming horde.
+While possessing the health of a standard zombie, it moves at a quicker pace.
+This zombie always leads the charge, appearing as the very first enemy of each new wave to announce the attack.
+*   **Newspaper Zombie (📰):** An initially slow zombie shielded by his morning paper.
+The newspaper acts as armor, absorbing 7.5 points of damage from its total 21 health.
+Once the paper is destroyed, he flies into a rage, increasing his movement and eating speed by a massive 4.57 times, making him suddenly very dangerous.
 *   **Football Zombie (👹):** An extremely fast and durable zombie with 80 health.
 It acts as a battering ram, capable of absorbing a large amount of damage while quickly closing the distance to your house.
 *   **Jack-in-the-Box Zombie (🤡):** It moves quickly and has a chance to explode, destroying plants in a 3x3 area around it.
 *   **Dancing Zombie (🕺):** A tricky zombie with 17 health.
 It moves forward with a unique dancing animation and periodically summons four Backup Dancers in the tiles surrounding it, quickly overwhelming a lane.